FHPythonUtils/AnsiToImg/DOCS.md

  | setAnsiBlocks(text)
 ```

-create a series of ansi blocks from the text buffer and other attributes
+create a series of ANSI blocks from the text buffer and other attributes

 **Arguments**: